Berczy Park

-Berczy Park is a small 0.4-hectare park in downtown Toronto, Ontario, Canada.
+Berczy Park is a 0.4-hectare park in downtown Toronto, Ontario, Canada.
 The park is triangular in shape, bounded by Scott Street, Front Street and Wellington Street.
 The park is bordered at its eastern tip, where Wellington and Front join, by the Gooderham Building, a heritage building that is an example of a "flatiron building".
-A widely admired mural graces the western facade of the building.
+A mural is located on the western facade of the building.

 The park is named after William Berczy, an architect and surveyor, who worked with John Graves Simcoe, the first Governor of Upper Canada, in founding its capital, York, Upper Canada, the town that grew into Toronto.

 History

 The park was opened in 1980, replacing a parking lot.
 Prior to the 1950s, the site was occupied by office building behind both the Gooderham and Coffin Block.
 The park was closed in September 2015 for renovation.
 A key focal point of the renovated park was the replacement of the park's original fountain, with a larger two-tier fountain that incorporated sculptures.
 The park was redesigned by landscape architect Claude Cormier of Montreal, who also designed Toronto's Sugar Beach.
 The renovations cost $7.2 million.

 The renovation was the first since the park opened.
 Among the required work was the removal of several large trees that had outgrown the soil reservoir provided for them.
 Fifty new trees were planted in Silva Cell growing chambers, each tree having 30 m3 of soil provided for its roots to grow.
 The park officially reopened on June 28, 2017.